shanelindsay/replr/TOOL_GUIDE.md

 1. Use `start_server()` in R or `clir.sh start` to launch the JSON server.
 2. Send R code with `exec_code()` or via the command line tools.
-3. Inspect results in JSON form, including captured output, warnings, errors, and plot paths.
+3. Use `--json` with the CLI if you need structured data.
+Plain text is returned otherwise.
+JSON includes captured output, warnings, errors, and plot paths.
 Summaries are returned for common result types (data frames, model objects, etc.).
 4. Stop the server when done with `stop_server()` or `clir.sh stop`.